Place1/meme-bot/README.md

 ## How to use

-Just just `npm install` to install the requirements and then `npm run start` or `node index.js` to run the bot.
+Just run `npm install` to install the requirements and then `npm run start` or `node index.js` to run the bot.

 The command to get the bot to tell you a meme is `i'm tilting`